ColetteChang/colettechang.github.io/_posts/2025-05-10-Colette’s-NYC-Food-Guide.md

 ## 🍰 Desserts & Cafés

 <span style="color:rgb(217, 0, 148);"><b>Bibble & Sip (Midtown)</b></span>
-Their cream puff is light, flavorful, and just indulgent enough — reminds me of the quality I'd expect in Asia.
-Yes, it's pricey, but a perfect homesick cure when you're craving something sweet and familiar.
+Their cream puff reminds me of the quality I'd expect in Asia.
+A perfect homesick cure when you're craving something sweet and familiar.

 <span style="color:rgb(217, 0, 148);"><b>Cha-An Teahouse (East Village)</b></span>
 A lovely matcha spot with thoughtful desserts and a calm, cozy atmosphere.
 Get there right when it opens to avoid a wait — it fills up quickly for good reason.